 Growing your own plants is as rewarding as it is relaxing, and whether you choose to grow plants you can eat or ones that just look lovely, there’s a unique joy in seeing plants you’ve cared for flourish and grow.

-It doesn’t matter if you don’t have any gardening experience; it’s never too late to discover your green finger, and growing plants in a window box is a wonderful way to bring some extra life and vitality into your home.
+It doesn’t matter if you don’t have any gardening experience; it’s never too late to give gardening a go, and growing plants in a window box is a wonderful way to bring some extra life and vitality into your home.

-For more gardening inspiration, you might want to read our article, 8 superfoods that you can grow from home, or our other garden checklist ideas in the home and garden section of our site.
+For more gardening inspiration, you might want to read our article, 8 superfoods that you can grow from home, or check out the gardening section of our website.